thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 at [Agile India 2018](https://2018.agileindia.org/).
 I hesitated because of the travel and the impact on the family.
 Ultimately, I did propose but was thinking we will see what happens.
-It turned out I was going to travel to India in 2018. 😳 That was a wonderful experience I am not going to forget.
+It turned out I was going to travel to India in 2018. 😳 A wonderful experience I am not going to forget soon.

 ## CodeMotion Milan 2018